-Four solar-powered microgrids will be installed at the RATC, and the solar energy produced in each will be directed to separate behind-the-meter (battery) energy storage systems.
+Four solar-powered microgrids will be installed and the solar energy produced in each will be directed to separate behind-the-meter (battery) energy storage systems.
 The solar generation and energy storage systems will initially function as four separate microgrids.
 These four microgrids will then be paired with four RPSi inverters and operated as an aggregated network.
 The inverters’ performance will be tested under various use scenarios to demonstrate the grid-forming capabilities of the technology.

 These microgrids will be designed in a modular manner for future off-grid microgrid testing and educational uses at the completion of the demonstration project.